Greek regulator bans short-selling of bank shares

-ATHENS (Reuters) - The Greek securities regulator said on Wednesday it had banned short-selling of Greek bank shares to avoid pressure on prices ahead of the recapitalization of the sector.
+ATHENS, Sept 30 (Reuters) - The Greek securities regulator said on Wednesday it had banned short-selling of Greek bank shares to avoid pressure on prices ahead of the recapitalisation of the sector.

 “The decision will come into effect starting Oct.
 1 and will last until Nov.
 9,” the Capital Markets Commission said in a statement.

-It affects the shares of the country’s four largest banks - National Bank (NBGr.AT), Alpha Bank (ACBr.AT), Eurobank (EURBr.AT) and Piraeus Bank (BOPr.AT) - and also the smaller Attica Bank (BOAr.AT).
+It affects the shares of the country’s four largest banks - National Bank, Alpha Bank, Eurobank and Piraeus Bank - and also the smaller Attica Bank.
+(Reporting Lefteris Papadimas; Editing by Pravin Char)